 “There are two new computers in that office.”

-Knowing how to use these words correctly will have a big impact on how customers, collegues, and competitors view content.
+Knowing how to use these words correctly will have a big impact on how customers, colleagues, and competitors view content.

 Article 2: Companies are “it” not “they”